JorisAerts/lopr/README.md

 # Reverse Proxy

-A JavaScript reverse proxy implementation
+A JavaScript reverse proxy server with a User Interface.

+### Building and Running

 To build the proxy server: